 The issue is so laden with feelings.
 Indians of both sides are being discriminated against.
 Highborn indians do not have the government quotas to guarantee them a job while a lot of low caste indians who don’t need the quota still have it applied to them because the quota is based on caste not on economic status.
 Its hard to draw the line of what’s acceptable and what’s not.

 But lest we forget that the abuse still takes place amongst the poorest of the Dalits and they have no escape.
 Except through the acquisition of wealth or being powerful enough to overturn their status and even then there is still discrimination.

 But they are dangerous, from their ranks rises the Maoists movement of the Naxalites whose struggle rages across central India and whose victory means a horrific repeat of the cultural revolution.
-From their ranks rises the most fundie of christian, eager to wage religious warfare on their old tormentors.
+From their ranks rises the most fundie of Christian, eager to wage religious warfare on their old tormentors.
 From their ranks rises the heart of caste based voting and the encouragement of corrupt politics.

 It is them who have the lowest life expectancies and the highest infant mortalities.
 They themselves are hotbeds of serious diseases due to the poor healthcare.
-Their healthcare facilities are actively targetted by violent attacks and doctors are often scared off from treating them making it hard to fight against diseases.
+Their healthcare facilities are actively targeted by violent attacks and doctors are often scared off from treating them making it hard to fight against diseases.
 Likewise they are often forced out of education by their peers and by social pressure making it impossible for social uplift to occur.

 Sometimes the worst whips are the whips inside your own mind.
 The dalits can win their fight for equality, without having to rely on making deals with the devil.
-But its a case of whether they can unite behind a socially mobile leader who is not corrupt or sectarian.
+But its a case of whether they can unite behind a socially mobile leader who is not corrupt or who isn’t sectarian.